-TypeTool 3 is our basic font editor for macOS* and Windows.
+TypeTool 3 is our basic font editor for Windows (and for macOS up to 10.14 Mojave).
 It is the little sibling to FontLab Studio 5, so it has most of the same tools, plus the same interface used to create most of the world’s commercial fonts.
 It is a great option for beginning type designers wanting to get started on designing typefaces and creating or modifying fonts, without a major investment.

 TypeTool 3 offers a basic, reliable workflow for font creation, glyph drawing and multilingual glyph design, to spacing and kerning, with automatic hinting.

-Note: We are not planning any further updates to TypeTool 3.
-FontLab VI is our future-proof font creation and editing tool.
+Note: On macOS 10.15 Catalina and newer, TypeTool 3 offers Windows-like user experience.
+FontLab 7 is our future-proof font creation and editing tool.

 TypeTool 3 has the same key drawing tools as FontLab Studio 5, which many designers have considered their favorite Bézier drawing tool for more than a decade.
 The combination of the Pen, Rectangle, Ellipse, Knife and Eraser tools allows you to create precise Bézier curves.
 With numeric and freeform Transformations, both manual and font-wide, you can quickly adjust your glyphs to match your design